Course overview

 This module introduces you to personal and professional development.
 It aims to develop your professional competence relating to personal and professional development, as well as developing your awareness of the clinical, professional and social context within which your work is undertaken.
 During the module emphasis is on the development of self awareness, and the ability to think and work critically and reflectively.
 Theoretical input introduces models of reflection, self care and working within an ethical framework.
 You gain a critical awareness of difference and diversity, and are enabled to work with clients with different ethnic and cultural beliefs and values.
 Consideration is given to the impact of socio-cultural factors on health.

-Psychological Theory and Evidence 1
+Psychological Theory and Practice 1

 Year 2 core modules